Yarbrough wins 4th straight, Rays beat Blue Jays 3-1

 UP NEXT

-Rays: Manager Kevin Cash said LHP Jalen Beeks (5-1, 3.69 ERA) will be “a significant factor” in Saturday’s game, possibly following an opener.
+Rays: Cash said LHP Jalen Beeks (5-1, 3.69 ERA) will be “a significant factor” in Saturday’s game, following opener RHP Andrew Kittredge.
 Saturday would have been Snell’s next turn in the rotation.

 Blue Jays: LHP Ryan Borucki (0-1, 3.86) makes his second start after missing the first 101 games of the season because of a sore elbow.
 Borucki allowed four runs, two earned, in 4 2/3 innings against Cleveland on Monday.